MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 ## `accessTokens.json` deprecation

-Previous versions of Azure CLI save ADAL tokens to `~/.azure/accessToken.json`.
+Previous versions of Azure CLI save ADAL tokens and service principal entries to `~/.azure/accessToken.json`.
 Now Azure CLI uses MSAL and no longer generates `accessTokens.json`.
 Any existing workflow depending on `accessTokens.json` will stop working.

 The MSAL token cache and service principal entries will be saved as encrypted files on Windows, and plaintext files on Linux and MacOS for now.